top of page

 “I’m Kyle Robinson,” I told the woman.
 “My wife and I have a room reserved for two nights.
 Did she check in ahead of me?”
 I showed the woman my identification.

 “Let me see,” she said, looking at her monitor and working her keyboard.
 “Yes, she has, Mr. Robinson.
 She made the required payment.
-Your room number is 1020.”
-The woman gave me an electronic key pass, saying, “That room is one of my favorites.”
+Your room number is 102.”
+The woman gave me an electronic passkey and said, “That room is one of my favorites.”
 She smiled and motioned with her hand.

-I glanced in the suggested direction but asked her, “What does Nadeloi mean?”
+I glanced in the suggested direction but asked, “What does Nadeloi mean?”

 “It is the iTaukei name for a plant that grows in this area.
 It lives nowhere else in the world.
 I believe your wife went into our dining room.”